gskhaled/data-engineering-project/README.md

         c.
 Loading the data into new CSV files.
 These files are saved onto disk with new names.

 This was achieved by creating a **DAG.py** file, which can be found on the repository.
 This file is supposed to be placed in an airflowhome directory, inside the **dag** folder, from which an Airflow pipeline would be initiated.
-Moreover, there is another file that needs to be places inside the same **dag** folder, which is the **ML.py** file.
+Moreover, there is another file that needs to be placed inside the same **dag** folder, which is the **ML.py** file.
 This file is called by the **DAG.py** file in order to run a machine learning model (linear regression) in order to predict values in one of the datasets.
 This file is ran as a *BashOperator* so it needs to be present in the same directory.

-This directory must also include a **data** directory which should hold all the needed CSV files in the extract phase (the 3 datasets mentioned earlier).
+This directory (airflowhome) must also include a **data** directory which should hold all the needed CSV files in the extract phase (the 3 datasets mentioned earlier).

 The DAG is then initiated from the Airflow terminal.